kidscancode/godot_recipes/src/content/ai/changing_behaviors.md

 These behaviors are states - the enemy can only be in one of these states at a time, and certain events, such as the player getting near, will cause a transition to another state.

-To determine the state transitions, we have two `Area2D` nodes on the enemy: an outer one called "DetectRadius" and an inner called "AttackRadius".
+To determine the state transitions, we have two {{< gd-icon Area2D >}}`Area2D` nodes on the enemy: an outer one called "DetectRadius" and an inner called "AttackRadius".
 The player entering or exiting these areas will trigger the related behavior.

 ![alt](/godot_recipes/img/behaviors_01.png)